TreWestWilliam/ArduinoStacker/README.md

 I haven't tried this project IRL yet, but everything should work, as my UNO has run many more LEDS than the 84 that the project requires.
 Might make another version for a real screen.

+Pretty much everything is configurable, from the invterval between updates (aka the speed of the cursor) to color and stuff.
+Some other stuff like buzzer pitches and stuff could be added to the configurable variables.

+Things to add would be a way to do the minor prize, and major prize.
+Also potentially could want to add a way to rig the game to simulate rigged Arcades.
+Could be fun to hook up an additional button to add plays, then use that with a coinslot to simulate the arcade experience.